Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 `/deployments/aws/templates/ai-unlimited/`

-1. Choose a template based on whether your AWS infrastructure uses a [load balancer](/docs/glossary.md#glo-load-balancer) and what type.
+1. Choose a template based on the type of [load balancer](/docs/glossary.md#glo-load-balancer) you want to use.

+**TA: Need the reasoning on which LB to use**

     - `ai-unlimited-with-alb.yaml`&mdash;Hosts the manager behind an [application load balancer](/docs/glossary.md#glo-application-load-balancer)
     - `ai-unlimited-with-nlb.yaml`&mdash;Hosts the manager behind a [network load balancer](/docs/glossary.md#glo-network-load-balancer)
-    - `ai-unlimited-without-lb.yaml`&mdash;No load balancer
+    - `ai-unlimited-without-lb.yaml`&mdash;No load balancer.
+If you're unsure on which template to use, Teradata recommends starting with this template.

 2. Download the template.